Skip to main content

 caution

-Cypress needs to be able to authenticate properly when communicating to Cypress Cloud.
-When connecting through a proxy, oftentimes a self signed certificate is used as a CA. In order to handle this configuration, Cypress automatically reads from npm config's cafile and ca options and the NODE_EXTRA_CA_CERTS node environment variable.
+When connecting through a proxy, a self-signed certificate is often used as a CA, and Cypress must trust it to authenticate with Cypress Cloud.
+When running your tests, Cypress automatically reads from npm config's cafile and ca options and the NODE_EXTRA_CA_CERTS Node environment variable.

-To mimic the behavior of npm and node, Cypress looks at cafile first and then ca and uses the corresponding certificate(s) as a replacement for the CA. For example, to use the CA at /home/person/certs/ca.crt, add the following to your .npmrc:
+To mimic the behavior of npm and Node, Cypress looks at cafile first and then ca, using the corresponding certificate(s) as a replacement for the CA. For example, to use the CA at /home/person/certs/ca.crt, add the following to your .npmrc:

 cafile=/home/person/certs/ca.crt

-If neither cafile nor ca are set, Cypress looks at the system environment variable NODE_EXTRA_CA_CERTS and uses the corresponding certificate(s) as an extension for the trusted CA.
+If neither cafile nor ca is set, Cypress looks at the NODE_EXTRA_CA_CERTS environment variable and uses the corresponding certificate(s) as an extension of the trusted CAs.

 Set an environment variable for the current session